Very Very Valet Accessibility Report

 If you want to play Very Very Valet, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Very Very Valet has 3 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 3 accessibility features for Audio in Very Very Valet which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Balance Audio Levels: Set music and game sound effects separately.
 This enables you to select your preference as well as ensure critical game sounds aren't obscured by other audio.

 Visual Cues for Audio Events: Text or other visual indicators of audio events.
 This mirrors audio indicators of progress in the game with a corresponding visual indication.